joedougherty/FBRBMWCN/README.rst

-(A)FBRBMWCN
+FBRBMWCN
 --------

-(A) Function-Based Regex Builder Module Without a Clever Name (FBRBMWCN)
+Function-Based Regex Builder Module Without a Clever Name

 WHAT
 ----

-A tool to help interactively develop regexes expressed as a collection of functions.
+A tool to help interactively develop regexes.

 Example